data-capsule/fogros2-sgc/docs/routing.md

 4. RIB: no data is sent to the RIB, only `GDPAction::Advertisement`, `GDPAction::RibGet` and `GDPAction::RibReply` are sent/received

 ### Design Considerations
-1. separate routing information management with data routing (e.g. announcing a ROS topic does not directly subscribe to the topic, the topic is subscribed only if there is an active subscriber in the network)
+1. separate routing information management with data routing (e.g. announcing a ROS topic does not directly subscribe to the topic, the topic is subscribed only if there is an active subscriber in the network).
+This derives a design philosophy: one can arbitrarily connect and advertise the names; the data is only exchanges conservatively and securely.
 2. Use queries instead of flushing.
 3. Smooth Node shutdown